Best Transcript Summarizers for Checkable Notes

 Long-file splitting

-Long transcripts often get split or compressed more aggressively than short ones, which can drop minority views, caveats, or a late correction.
-For long meetings or interviews, ask a narrow question about the section that matters instead of relying on one broad recap.
+Long transcripts may be split into parts, which can hide a late correction or less common view.
+Ask about the part that matters instead of relying on one broad recap.

 Missing visual context